ClickHouse/ClickHouse/docs/en/sql-reference/operators/index.md

 `a = ALL (subquery)` –  The same as `a IN (SELECT singleValueOrNull(*) FROM subquery)`.
 `a != ALL (subquery)` –  The same as `a NOT IN (subquery)`.

-The subquery must select values of the same type as those compared in the main predicate.

 **Examples**